-- Does not use a filter, some may see this as a pro, as it doesn’t filter out the natural coffee oils, but if you prefer less oily coffee, maybe this isn’t the coffee maker for you.
+- It does not use a filter.
+Some may see this as a pro, as it doesn’t filter out the natural coffee oils, but if you prefer less oily coffee, maybe this isn’t the coffee maker for you.

-- Does not have a heat plate.
+- It does not have a heat plate.
 This means your coffee may go cold if you don’t drink it all right away.
 To try and combat this, check out our blog, How to keep your coffee hot for longer.

-- Produces fewer cups of coffee in one sitting compared to the drip coffee maker.
+- It produces fewer cups of coffee in one sitting compared to the drip coffee maker.

 Coffee Maker Cons